My Life in Art

 My Life in Art is the autobiography of the Russian actor and theatre director Konstantin Stanislavski.
-It was first commissioned while Stanislavski was in the United States on tour with the Moscow Art Theatre, and was first published in Boston, Massachusetts in English in 1924.
+It was first commissioned while Stanislavski was in the United States on tour with the Moscow Art Theatre, and was first published in Boston in English in 1924.
 It was later revised and published in a Russian-language edition in Moscow under the title Моя жизнь в искусстве.
 It is divided into 4 sections entitled: 1-Artistic Childhood, 2-Artistic Youth, 3-Artistic Adolescence and 4-Artistic Adulthood.

 Contents

 Stanislavski divides the work into four sections representing different stages of his life: childhood, adolescence, youth, and adulthood.

 Artistic Childhood

 This section, comprising 11 chapters, begins with Stanislavski's birth in 1863 and ends in his early twenties.
 He first describes his family life and upbringing, discussing his early trips to the circus, the Italian opera, the ballet and his introduction to the Russian theatre.
 He describes the professional Puppet Show, which he and his siblings put on at home, as well as other events that shaped him early on as an artist.
 He describes his first experience acting, his experience as a director of the Moscow Musical Society and his brief and unsatisfying experience in the Maly Theatre drama school, from which he dropped out within three weeks.